Maze Ransomware: Origins, Operating Mode, Attacks

 - inform your clients and partners that your company was attacked and use the stolen information to attack them as well.

-[…] must pay the ransom through a website link, which can be opened with the Tor browser.
-Another way to make payment is to use another website (the link is also provided in the ransom message), which can be opened with any browser.
-In any case, it is made clear that victims cannot decrypt their files without the correct tool/key.
-The Tor website states that victims must pay $500 in Bitcoins using the BTC wallet address provided.
-It is mentioned that, unless victims pay the ransom within a particular time frame (a countdown timer is displayed at the top of the Tor web page), the size of the ransom is doubled.
-It is possible to decrypt three files free of charge through the same website.
-Generally, cybercriminals offer free decryption to ‘prove’ that they have tools/keys capable of decoding files.
+Following the notice informing you that your data have been hacked, you will be instructed to pay the ransom via a website URL that may be accessed via the Tor browser.
+Another option is to pay using a third-party website (the link is also included in the ransom note), which may be accessed through any browser.
+In any case, it is made plain that without the necessary tool/key, victims will be unable to decrypt their files.
+According to the Tor website, victims must pay $500 in Bitcoins using the specified BTC wallet address.
+The size of the ransom gets doubled unless victims pay the ransom within a certain time frame (a countdown timer is displayed at the top of the Tor web page).
+Three encrypted files can be decrypted for free using the same website.
+In general, cybercriminals provide free decryption to ‘show’ that they have decryption tools/keys.

 Maze Ransomware Attack Examples